 - 1 tsp olive oil or vegetable broth

 - 1/4 cup breadcrumbs or 3 bread slices

 - 8 cups water

 To make Almond Picada Pesto Spaghetti

 - 100 gms mushrooms

 - 1 cup edamame

-- Then add the ground picada and saute for a minute before adding the spaghetti.
+- Now add the ground picada and saute for a minute.